-Effective January 1, 2008, Florida's Portability Law (193.155(8), F.S.) is a benefit associated with homestead property.
-Portability allows property owners to transport the accumulated 'Save Our Homes' benefit (up to \$500,000) earned on a previous homestead property (in any Florida county) to their new home as long as the new homestead is established within three years of relinquishing the old homestead.
+Effective January 1, 2008, Florida's Portability Law (193.155(8), F.S.) allows property owners to transport the accumulated 'Save Our Homes' benefit (up to \$500,000) earned on a previous homestead property (in any Florida county) to their new home as long as the new homestead is established within three years of relinquishing the old homestead.